Learning to fly RC airplanes

-5. Trainer RC airplanes
+5. Trainer RC airplanes.

 Learning to fly rc airplanes is best done on a trainer airplane.
 These are planes that have certain built-in design characteristics to make them nice and stable in the air.

 The biggest giveaway is the position of the wing in relation to the fuselage.
-If the wing sits on top of the fuse then there's a good chance that the plane is indeed a trainer.
-High wing airplanes always make the best trainers because they are very stable and forgiving; the weight of the fuselage underneath the wing means that the airplane will always want to naturally level itself if left to fly on its own (providing that it is correctly trimmed by the pilot).
+If the wing sits on top of the fuselage then there's a good chance that the plane is indeed a trainer.
+High wing airplanes always make the best trainers because they are very stable and forgiving; the weight of the fuselage below the wing means that the airplane will always want to naturally level itself if left to fly on its own (providing that it is correctly trimmed by the pilot).

-Another giveaway is the amount of dihedral - the upward angle of the wings when looked at from the front of the airplane.
+Another giveaway is the amount of dihedral - the upward 'V' angle of the wings when looked at from the front of the airplane.
 More dihedral means more stability in the air and hence easier flying.
-Also, rc airplanes that rely only on rudder for directional control (i.e. no ailerons) will have more dihedral compared to one with ailerons, because the dihedral aids the turn of the airplane when rudder is applied.
+Also, rc planes that rely only on rudder for directional control (i.e. no ailerons) will have more dihedral compared to one with ailerons, because the dihedral aids the turn of the airplane when rudder is applied.

 When learning to fly rc airplanes, always go for a trainer style airplane before any other.
-When you've mastered the basics, you can move on to other design planes which are more aerobatically capable.
+When you've mastered the basics, then you can move on to other design planes which are more aerobatically capable.

 For more information on trainer airplanes:

-6. RC flight simulators
+6. RC flight simulators.

 RC flight simulators offer one of the best ways of learning to fly rc airplanes without any risk of crashing and damaging a real model.